rht-labs/enablement-framework/tooling/README.md

 ## Gitlab

 With Gitlab, it expects to be able to run against a configured LDAP server.
-This can be acheived by either uncommenting and providing the appropriate values in your `values.yaml` or you can allow the helm chart to discover these values itself.
+This can be achieved by either uncommenting and providing the appropriate values in your `values.yaml` or you can allow the helm chart to discover these values itself.

 **Note**: There is currently a bug where the chart only looks at the first configured IdentityProvider within the default `OAuth` configuration of the OpenShift cluster to check for an ldap configuration.
 This is being tracked <here>.
 In the mean time, you can change it to look at the appropriate position by changing the following occurrences of: